In this guide

 Applying for student finance is done directly through the Student Finance Wales website.

-The online application system for full-time and part-time undergraduate and postgraduate students is live.
+The online application system for full-time undergraduates is live for 2021/2022 study.

 It's best to apply early and you don’t need a confirmed place to apply for student finance.
 You can update your application once you know where you’ll be studying or withdraw it, if needed.